maestrooo/metaobject-repository/docs/5-metafield-definitions.md

 ## Best practice

-Use `createFromSchema` for reliable setup during app installation or migration, or use the `createDefinition` or `updateDefinition` only when you need dynamic control or one-off changes outside of the schema.
+- Use `createFromSchema` for reliable setup during app installation or migration, or use the `createDefinition` or `updateDefinition` only when you need dynamic control or one-off changes outside of the schema.
+- Due to potential dependencies, create first your metaobject definitions and then your metafield definitions.